predixdesignsystem/px-getting-started/README.md

 ## Setting up a project

-With PX-design, you are in charge of almost everything; this includes your master Sass file.
+With Predix UI CSS, you are in charge of almost everything; this includes your master Sass file.

 You will need to create your own master Sass file, e.g. `px.scss`, and `@import` yours and PX-design's modules into that.
 This kind of architecture allows you to intersperse PX-design Sass with your own, whereas most other CSS Frameworks and UI Toolkits only permit you to work before or after you've imported them.
 This is a perfectly valid (example) setup in PX-design: